ernven/reaktor-2022-fullstack-version/README.md

 Assignment part of the application for Reaktor's 2022 summer program.

 This is the final version, consisting of a full-stack web application.
 The first try can be found [here](https://github.com/ernven/reaktor-2022/) and it contains all the first commits for the frontend application.
+More information about the solution can be found under [Project insights](#project-insights).

 The app is working at the moment! [link]()